People with mild heart valve problems often live long, full lives and never

 “Fortunately, in the last decade there’s been a revolution

-— not just an evolution — in repairing or replacing heart
+— not just an evolution — in repairing and replacing heart

-Dr. Srini Iyengar during a free health lecture.
+Dr. Srini Iyengar during a free online health lecture.

-have shown to be equivalent to, if not better than, traditional surgical
+are now equivalent to, if not better than, traditional surgical treatment,” he said.

 Heart Valve Disease: A Problem of Faulty Heart Valves

-the heart.
+in the proper direction.
 They are the aortic, mitral, pulmonic and tricuspid valves.

-“Heart valve disease occurs when a valve becomes damaged, leading
+“Heart valve disease occurs when a valve becomes damaged.
+Although

-with heart valves are often linked to age-related factors, sometimes they
+the damage is often linked to age-related factors, sometimes it can develop

-can develop from illnesses such as rheumatic fever or infective endocarditis,”
+from illnesses such as rheumatic fever, infective endocarditis or a prior

-to leak backwards.
 This is commonly referred to as a leaky valve.
-Stenosis

 as a tightening valve.